-The key assumption concerning the future, and other key sources of estimation uncertainty, at the end of each reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, is discussed below:
+The Solvency II technical provisions are calculated on a best estimate.
+The key assumption concerning the future, and other key sources of estimation uncertainty, at the end of each reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of insurance liabilities within the next financial year, is discussed below:

-Ultimate claims, when fully settled, will turn out to be different from the best estimates.
+The ultimate claims, when fully settled, may turn out to be different from the best estimates.
 This uncertainty results from a number of sources and is normal for any actuarial investigation.
 Some of the sources contributing to uncertainty include:

-- The inherent uncertainty in the process of statistical estimation - The extent to which past development patterns are an indication of likely future development patterns - Uncertainty in the level of future claims inflation - Uncertainty with regard to claim propensity and severity
+- The inherent uncertainty in the process of statistical estimation - The extent to which past development patterns and emerging experience different to that of past experience - Uncertainty in the level of future claims inflation. - Uncertainty with regard to claim propensity, severity and frequency. - Premium provision loss ratios higher than expected. - The impact of climate change on the diving industry such as global warming and the increased frequency of natural catastrophes - The emerging trends from the COVID-19 pandemic